frapierri/VaccinItaly/README.md

 A complete list of tweets IDs is available in `tweets_ids` folder and updated regularly.
 IDs can be "re-hydrated" in order to get original tweets objects to comply with Twitter’s Terms of Service. <br>
 Crowdtangle's Terms of Service do not allow to release any data for Facebook and Instagram, but we provide a script (cf `ct_collector.py`) to query Crowdtangle API and re-create our datasets (you first need to require access to the platform: https://www.crowdtangle.com/request).

-# Statistics
+# Dashboard
-Check this page for a visualization of on-going results: https://datastudio.google.com/s/hKPtsn5jAfQ
+Check this page for a dashboard which shows statistics for the data: https://datastudio.google.com/s/hKPtsn5jAfQ

 # Links to low and high credibility information
 We monitor the presence of low and high credibility information by checking domains of URLs shared in our dataset.
 We use a well-know source-based approach to label URLs based on two lists of Italian websites, respectively those sharing unreliable news and those publishing reliable news (check `high_credibility_websites.txt` and `low_credibility_websites.txt` files).